honeypots0/hpcomt/README.md

 # HPComt

->Returns The System/OS Name, E.g. 'Android', 'Linux', 'Windows' or 'Java' , Etc .
+>Detect OS Name, E.g. 'Android', 'Linux', 'Windows' or 'Java' , Etc.

 > Special Thing In This Module It Can Be Detect Android OS